Sheffield-Theoretical-Chemistry/ccrepo_utility/README.md

 # ccrepo_utility

-A utility to pull a basis set from ccRepo in MOLPRO format
+A utility to pull a basis set from ccRepo

+## Capabilities

+The ccRepo package can current pull a basis set from the [ccRepo](http://www.grant-hill.group.shef.ac.uk/ccrepo/index.html) and can convert it to different formats for using in quantum chemistry packages.
+Basis sets labelled with -PP should be used with ECPs from the [Stuttgart/Koeln library](https://www.tc.uni-koeln.de/PP/index.en.html).

+It can currently convert a ccRepo basis to the following formats:

+   - MOLPRO

 ## Installation